androidthings/sample-bluetooth-audio/README.md

-# Bluetooth Audio
+# bluetoothingspeaker

-This sample demonstrates the use of Android Bluetooth APIs for audio from an Android Things app.
+Use an Android Things device to transform any speaker in a bluetooth speaker.

 ## Introduction

-This sample demonstrates how to enable an A2DP sink on your Android Things device and control lifecycle events, such as pairing, connection and playback so that other devices, like a phone, can connect and play audio in your Android Things device.
+This Android Things app makes use of Bluetooth Android APIs to allow devices like phones or computers to connect and play audio in your Android Things device.

-## Screenshots

-![Bluetooth Audio sample demo][demo-gif]

-[(Watch the demo on YouTube)][demo-yt]

 ## Pre-requisites

 - Android Things compatible board
-- Android Studio 2.2+
+- Android Studio 3.4+
-- (optional) a speaker or headsets, so that you can listen to the audio and notifications.
+- A speaker or headsets, so that you can listen to the audio and notifications.
-- (optional) Two buttons connected to the GPIO pins, so that you can control the sample at runtime.
-Without the buttons, you can use a keyboard or adb.
-For more on this, look at the main activity, where the supported commands are described.
+- A touch screen connected to the Android Things device so that you can control the sample at runtime.
+Without the buttons, you can use adb.

 ## Build and install